 If you take meds, or even if you haven’t, you may have heard of medication half-life.
 But what does it actually mean?
-The idea for this post came from Angela of I Am My Own Island.
+As a former pharmacist, that question is right up my alley.

 Half-life has to do with pharmacokinetics, which refers to the way a drug moves through the body.
 There are four aspects to pharmacokinetics:

 - Absorption: how a drug enters the circulatory system

 - Distribution: how it moves into the places in the body where it hangs out